wbsumners96/wind-turbines/meeting_notes.md

 ## Upcoming Meeting: TBD
 ### Questions
-- _add any questions you want to bring up in the next meeting here_
 - What's the difference between the ARD data and CAU data?
 - Where is the wind farm?
     - Can we visit it? 😇